yuzhoumo/blog/content/post/layover-limbo/index.md

 It's a good opportunity to write blog posts like this one, to reflect on life, to plan and get motivated to start new personal projects upon arriving home.
-Not only am I physically and mentally miles away from your home but also miles away from my destination.
+Not only am I physically and mentally miles away from home but also miles away from my destination.
 It's in this liminal space that thoughts can flow unhindered by day-to-day or travel-related tasks.

 So was it worth it?
 I'm pretty tired, but I did some valuable self discovery